Avoid a Fearful Hen

 Pampering - a Possibility.

-Cocktail Making - a Contenter.
+Cocktail Making - a Contender.

 Lip Sync Battle - a Laugh.